lexxai/Show_tempareture_from_BLE_ADV_ATC_MiThermometer/README.md

 ## Build `.exe`

-To build a Windows `.exe` version of the application, follow these steps:
+To build a `.exe` version of the application for Windows or macOS, follow these steps:

 1. **Install dependencies (including development dependencies)** with Poetry: